 It is useful to specify the goals of your SSP at an early stage.
 The goals can be different for every organization: easing the pressure on the service portal, more international SSP users who communicate through the same channel.
 Once you've set your goals, you can select the products needed to support these goals.

 For instance: posters, desktop cards, tutorials, screensavers, or a fun gadget.
-A good way of integrating the SSP into your organization is changing the interface to match your organization’s corporate identity.
-Put your mark on the tool and make it recognizable to the end user.
+A good way of really integrating the SSP into your organization is changing the interface to match your organization’s corporate identity.
+Put your mark on it and make it recognizable to the end user.
 It does a lot for making employees of a company identify with the portal.

 3. Communicate in phases